jeffjohannsen/Predicting_Yelp_Review_Quality/README.md

 ## Model Setup

-Multiple models were tested and the hyperparameters were tuned using cross validation.
-For now a random forest is the best performing model.

-### Model Choice: Random Forest Classifier

-Why?
-1. Easy to setup and work with.
-2. Good results
-3. Provided quick feedback on whether the questions were worth pursuing or not.

-### Binary Classification

-Two Options:
-1. The review in question **IS** a quality review.
-Coded as 1.
-2. The review in question **IS NOT** a quality review.
-Coded as 0.

-### Class Balance
-* The classes are very close to equal.
-* 48% of reviews are quality.
-* 52% of reviews are not quality.
+Throughout the multiple versions of this project, various machine learning models were tested and compared along with multiple dimensionality reduction techniques.
+PyCaret was used for quick model comparison and testing.
+Sklearn was used to build the final models.

-### Model Performance Metrics and Decision Threshold
+### Note About Model Performance Metrics and Decision Threshold

-Now - Accuracy
+Current Metric - Accuracy
 * Most common and well understood metric.
 Best for an initial proof of concept.
 * If the model is not accurate enough then the second central question about feature importances is not worthwhile.
 * Default 0.5 threshold.
 Again to get a feel for if the central question is reasonable.

-Later - Precision and Accuracy
+Future Metrics - Precision and Accuracy
 * Typically only a couple reviews are shown to a user.
 * If a review that is not quality ends up being predicted as quality (a false positive) and then is surfaced out of hundreds of possible reviews.
 That is a pretty big failure.
 * As the total number of reviews to choose from grows, the more costly a false positive becomes and the less costly a false negative becomes.